Tripling the Census of Dwarf AGN Candidates Using DESI Early Data: Visual Inspection of Broad-Line Candidates

 \item {\bf VI Flag = 1:} This flag denotes cases where a broad $\ha$ component is detected statistically but is not obvious in visual inspection.
 Of the 556 sources, we have 154 such cases and we call them {\it tentative} BL-AGN candidates and include them in our analysis (Section~\ref{sec:scaling_relation}).
 Figure~\ref{fig:vi1} shows four example candidates with this flag.

-\item {\bf VI Flag = 2:} This flag is for the candidates where the fitting code fails to identify a second or outflow component.
-This issue arises when the \sii~region is noisy and the fitting does not detect the second or outflow component that is visible in the \nii$\lambda$6583 line.
-Consequently, the broad $\ha$ component in these cases corresponds to the missed second or outflow component, rather than being attributed to the kinematics of the BLR.
+\item {\bf VI Flag = 2:} This flag is for candidates where the fitting code fails to identify a second or outflow component.
+This issue arises when the \sii~region is noisy and the fitting does not detect the second or outflow component, but is visible in the \nii$\lambda$6583 line.
+Consequently, the broad $\ha$ component in these cases may correspond to the missed second or outflow component, rather than being attributed to the kinematics of the BLR.
 As a result, the estimated BH masses for these candidates are not accurate, and we exclude 252/556 sources with this VI flag.
 Four examples of such cases are illustrated in Figure~\ref{fig:vi2}.

 \item {\bf VI Flag = 3: } This flag denotes cases with uncertain fits due to complex kinematics in the \ha\ and \nii\ region, with only four candidates falling into this category (see Figure~\ref{fig:vi3}).
 All of these sources exhibit strong radio emission, as observed in VLA Sky Survey images available through the LS Sky Viewer\footnote{\url{https://www.legacysurvey.org/viewer}}.
 While this suggests the presence of an AGN, the broad $\ha$ components lead to estimates of under-massive black holes.
 The kinematics in these cases may be complex, making it challenging for {\tt EmFit} to accurately separate the emission components.
 We therefore exclude these candidates from our analysis. \end{itemize}